shantammittal/cowinSlotAlert/README.md

  - There is a limit on how many times you can hit cowin server.
 Post which your ip will be blocked temporarily/permanently (not sure of permanent.
 But yes it will be blocked).
  - We dont want to swarm the server.
 Be responsible !!

+ Do I need to enter both pincode & district Id ?
+ - No, you only need to enter one of the values.
+Depending upon whether you want to find vaccination in your pincode or district wide.
+ - In case both the values are entered, DistrictId takes precedence!!

 # Technical Details